 You may not want to eliminate the options, so you’re constantly in “making decision mode” and that adds a whole new level of stress to your life that you don’t even realize.

-Examples Of Constraints The Make Life Simpler And Better
+Examples Of Constraints That Make Life Simpler And Better

 It’s not just neutral colors or what you wear that will make your life simpler and better.